Diana-Joya/Raytracer/README.md

 []
 where:

-  *L*, Pixel color
+    L, Pixel color

-   *kd*, diffuse coefficient (surface color)
+     kd, diffuse coefficient (surface color)

-   *I*, intensity of the light source
+     I, intensity of the light source

      n and l, unit vectors

      h, half vector

      p, Phong exponent that controls the apparent shininess of the surface

-   *ks*, specular coefficient (specular color of the surface)
+     ks, specular coefficient (specular color of the surface)

 See blinn_phong_shader::shade() for c++ implementation.